francois-rozet/adopptrs/README.md

 If you wish to run the scripts or the [Jupyter](https://jupyter.org/) notebook(s), you will need to install several `Python` packages including `jupyter`, `torch`, `torchvision`, `opencv`, `matplotlib` and their dependencies.

-To do so safely, one should create a new environement :
+To do so safely, one should create a new environment :

 ```bash
 virtualenv ~/adopptrs -p python3